ember-learn/guides-source/guides/release/models/customizing-serializers.md

 [`normalize()`](https://api.emberjs.com/ember-data/release/classes/JSONAPISerializer/methods/normalize?anchor=normalize)
 hook similarly.

-For more hooks to customize the serializer with, see the [Ember Data serializer API documentation](https://api.emberjs.com/ember-data/release/classes/JSONAPISerializer).
+For more hooks to customize the serializer with, see the [EmberData serializer API documentation](https://api.emberjs.com/ember-data/release/classes/JSONAPISerializer).

 ### IDs

-In order to keep track of unique records in the store Ember Data expects every record to have an `id` property in the payload.
+In order to keep track of unique records in the store EmberData expects every record to have an `id` property in the payload.
 Ids should be unique for every unique record of a specific type.
 If your backend uses a key other than `id` you can use the